icoxfog417/airflow-ml-pipeline/README.md

 ## Setup

 Set `AIRFLOW_HOME` to current folder (if you need).
-This setting is required when you execute `airflow` commands.
+This setting is required when you execute `airflow` commands (recommend to use [.env](https://pipenv.readthedocs.io/en/latest/advanced/#automatic-loading-of-env) file).

 ```
 mkdir airflow